 - Ask him what he likes most about his teacher

 Then, ask her if she can do the same with him.
-Maybe this means having him sit next to her when they paint, or giving him an extra warm hug goodbye at pickup.
+Maybe this means sitting next to him when they paint or giving him an extra warm hug when he arrives and leaves.

 Securing a strong relationship with her can help him feel safe and give him the positive attention he might be craving away from home.

 Managing your toddler’s behavior from afar is tricky because you have to rely on other people’s accounts of what happened.
-In that case, see if you can monitor his behavior for an hour.
-Preferably yo can watch discreetly without him seeing you, but even observing from the corner can be a huge help.
+In that case, see if you can schedule a time to monitor his behavior in person.
+Ideally, you would watch discreetly without him seeing you, but even observing from the corner can be a huge help.

-This might give you a better sense of his interactions with his teacher and the other kids.
-It won’t be exactly as if you’re not there (since the teacher knows you’re watching), but you now get immediate feedback and suggestions.
+This might give you a better sense of the behavior issues he has with his teacher and the other kids.
+It won’t be exactly as if you’re not there (since he and the teacher know you’re watching), but you can get immediate feedback and suggestions.

-For instance, you can observing exactly what she has been seeing and reporting, and can give feedback on ideas that have worked for you at home.
+For instance, you can observe what she has been seeing and reporting and can give feedback on ideas that have worked for you at home.
 Or you can talk about it with him at home, now that you’re able to draw explicit examples from your time observing.

 Conclusion